 Not infrequently features of melorheostosis, osteopathia striata and osteopoikilosis may co-exist in so-called overlap syndromes.
 These conditions may share an underlying aetiology (loss of function mutations in the LEMD3 gene) 1.

-Increase in radiotracer uptake is usually present on late phase bone scans 2.
+An increase in radiotracer uptake is usually present on late phase bone scans 2.

 History and etymology